Running Heavy Geoprocessing in Background Without Freezing UI

 # Thread-safe progress reporting (0–100)

-self.setProgress((i / total_features) * 100)
+self.setProgress((i + 1) / total * 100)

-self.result_message = f"Successfully processed {processed_count} features."
+self.result_message = f"Successfully processed {len(self.result_geometries)} geometries."

 return True